 If you don't mind driving a little futher, head East.
 If you make it to Ottawa, there are number of good hills in the Ottawa Valley.
 Quebec has the best of the East Coast - with Tremblant (Montreal) and Mont Ste.
 Anne (Quebec City) are the top.
 Jay Peak in Vermont is great for soft snow (closest to powder in the East) and glades.

-Hope that's helpful! over 7 years ago
+Hope that's helpful! about 10 years ago

 Ummm...
 Short answer is no!